Studies prove that birth control pill side effects include hypothalamus shrinkage.

-- Metabolic issues leading to weight gain, insulin resistance, and circulatory disorders
+- Metabolic issues that lead to weight gain, insulin resistance, and circulatory disorders

-When I was a young woman becoming sexually active and the birth control pill was offered to me, I was told to take a break from the pill every few years.
+When I was a young woman who became sexually active and the birth control pill was offered to me, I was told to take a break from the pill every few years.
 I was also told not to use it for longer than five years.

-Back then, doctors understood that the hypothalamus-pituitary-ovarian axis would be disrupted.
-These crucial organs needed to talk to each other at least once in a while if you were going to preserve your fertility.
+Back then, doctors understood that the hypothalamus-pituitary-ovarian axis would be damaged.
+These crucial organs need to talk to each other at least once in a while if you are going to preserve your fertility.

-Sometime in the 90s, it was determined that women didn’t really like having periods all the time.
+Sometime in the 90s, they determined that women didn’t really like having periods all the time.
 And perhaps they didn’t need to have periods all the time.
-Perhaps blocking the hypothalamic-pituitary-ovarian axis wasn’t actually a bad thing.
+Perhaps the blockage of the hypothalamic-pituitary-ovarian axis wasn’t actually a bad thing.
 We have infertility specialists that can get you pregnant artificially.

 But birth control pills disrupt so much more than your fertility.

-When your hypothalamic-pituitary-ovarian axis shrinks, or when it’s no longer functioning, it affects other vital body functions.
+When your hypothalamic-pituitary-ovarian axis shrinks, or when it doesn’t function anymore, it affects other vital body functions.
 For instance, it affects the stress response run by the hypothalamic-pituitary-adrenal axis.
 It affects the hypothalamic-pituitary-thyroid axis, or how your body controls your metabolism.
 Your hypothalamus also controls your body temperature, your weight set point, and how fast you produce cellular energy and burn calories.
 It affects your digestion, your hunger mechanism, and whether you store fat in your fat cells.
 Your hypothalamus affects both your long and short-term memory, as well as your mood.

-Research has also proven that people with chronic depression or bipolar disease hypothalamus is 5% smaller than people who do not have these mood disorders.
+Research has also proven that the hypothalamus of people with chronic depression or bipolar disease is 5% smaller than people who do not have these mood disorders.

-Your hypothalamus can be affected in many things including taking birth control, other environmental toxins, and brain injuries that interfere with the blood flow to the hypothalamus.
+Your hypothalamus can be affected by many things.
+This includes taking birth control, other environmental toxins, and brain injuries that interfere with the blood flow to the hypothalamus.

-When your hypothalamus is disrupted due to birth control pills, it affects the way your body functions and the way you feel.
+When your hypothalamus experiences disruption due to birth control pills, it affects the way your body functions and the way you feel.

 However, it’s so much more than that.
 Our sex drive is more than our reproductive urge.

 Our sex drive is tied to our pleasure center, which controls dopamine production.
-If your hypothalamus is shrinking because of birth control use, you make less dopamine.
-People who make less dopamine tend to have addictive personalities, and end up looking for substances or activities to stimulate dopamine.
+If your hypothalamus shrinks because of birth control use, you make less dopamine.
+People who make less dopamine tend to have addictive personalities.
+They end up looking for substances or activities to stimulate dopamine.

-If you’ve been taking the birth control pill for any amount of time, you may be wondering if there’s hope for you.
-You may be wondering if there’s a chance that you could heal the damage that the birth control pill might be doing to your hypothalamus.
+If you take the birth control pill, you may wonder if there’s hope for you.
+You may wonder if there’s a chance that you could heal the damage that the birth control pill could do to your hypothalamus.